Carole Pegg

-Carole Pegg, sometimes Carolanne Pegg, is a British folksinger and violinist, and ethnomusicologist.
+Carole Pegg, sometimes Carolanne Pegg, is a British folksinger and fiddle player, and an anthropologist of music (ethnomusicologist).

-In 1970 Pegg and her husband Bob formed British folk rock band Mr. Fox, which dissolved in 1972 when their marriage ended.
+In 1970 Pegg and her husband Bob formed British folk rock band Mr. Fox.
+Writing their own songs that drew on traditional English themes, it was the first folk-rock band to use traditional English instrumental sounds.
+Carole learned from traditional fiddlers and her fiddle-singing technique has now become standard among folk performers.
 In 1973 she released a solo album, Carolanne, with Transatlantic Records, and briefly performed with Graham Bond and Pete Macbeth as Magus.

-Pegg went on to obtain a doctorate in musicology and become a senior researcher in the music department of Cambridge University.

-Pegg's second husband is the Social Anthropologist Dr Nicholas James.

-In 2014 she and Tuvan throat singer Radik Tülüsh together released an album as "Goshawk".